Funeral Repast: How to Celebrate Your Loved One with Food

 Is there always a repast after the funeral?

-No, there isn’t always a repast after a funeral.
 Some people choose to go home and spend time with their immediate family.
 Or they might even just want some quiet time to grieve by themselves.

-Who is invited to the funeral repast?
+Who is invited to the repast funeral?

 Typically, anyone who attended the funeral is invited to the repast.
 But, you can also have a repast by “invitation only.”